Introduction

 E2 treatment

-cyp19a1b+/+ and cyp19a1b−/− males were treated with 1 ng/ml of E2 (Fujifilm Wako Pure Chemical, Osaka, Japan) or vehicle (ethanol) alone by immersion in water for 4 days.
+cyp19a1b+/+ and cyp19a1b−/− males were treated with 1 ng/ml of E2 (Fujifilm Wako Pure Chemical, Osaka, Japan), which was first dissolved in 100% ethanol (vehicle), or with the vehicle alone by immersion in water for 4 days, with daily water changes to maintain the nominal concentration.
 The mating and aggressive behaviors of males before and after E2 treatment were evaluated as described above.
 The expression of ara and arb in the brain of E2- and vehicle-treated males was investigated by single-label in situ hybridization as described below.
+Although the exact increase in brain E2 levels following E2 treatment was not quantified, the observed positive effects on behavior and gene expression suggest that it was sufficient.

 Single-label in situ hybridization